Higgs production in bottom-quark fusion: matching beyond leading order: Acknowledgements

 \section{Acknowledgements}

 We thank Fabio Maltoni, Giovanni Ridolfi and Paolo Nason for illuminating discussions.
 We thank Marius Wiesemann for his help in comparing our results to those of Ref.~\cite{Wiesemann:2014ioa}, and Marco Bonvini, Andrew Papanastasiou and Frank Tackmann for discussions on the their approach and on the PDFs of Ref.~\cite{Bonvini:2016fgf}.
-SF and DN are supported by the European Commission through the HiggsTools Initial Training Network PITN-GA2012-316704. \begin{appendix}
+SF and DN are supported by the European Commission through the HiggsTools Initial Training Network PITN-GA2012-316704.
+We thank Claude Duhr, Falko Dulat, Valentin Hirschi and Berhard Mistlberger for pointing out several typos in the published version of this paper. \begin{appendix}